iris-hep/iris-hep.github.io/pages/projects/exploratory-ml.md

   <h3>Algorithmic Fairness, Privacy, and Causality</h3>

-  As machine learning becomes increasingly integrated into our moderrn lives, a major concern is that the outcome of an automated decisionmaking system should not discriminate between subgroups characterized by sensitive attributes such as gender or race.
+  As machine learning becomes increasingly integrated into our modern lives, a major concern is that the outcome of an automated decision making system should not discriminate between subgroups characterized by sensitive attributes such as gender or race.
 This is the basis of research around "algorithmic fairness".
 A similar problem appears in the context of particle physics where physicists don't want the outcome to depend on an uncertain quantity.
 To address this problem, Gilles Louppe, Michael Kagan, and Kyle Cranmer developed  a technique to train a neural network <a href="https://papers.nips.cc/paper/6699-learning-to-pivot-with-adversarial-networks.pdf">to be independent of one or more attributes</a>.
 The technique has been applied to or inspired various work on algorithmic fairness including  <a href="https://www.aaai.org/ojs/index.php/AAAI/article/view/4085">"One-Network Adversarial Fairness"</a>.
 The image to the left is taken from <a href="https://godatadriven.com/blog/towards-fairness-in-ml-with-adversarial-networks/">this nice blog post</a> by Stijn Tonk.
 In addition, the work has inspired work by researchers at INRIA and UC Berkeley in
-  <a href="https://arxiv.org/abs/1905.10214">privacy and encription</a> as well as research into the
+  <a href="https://arxiv.org/abs/1905.10214">privacy and encryption</a> as well as research into the
   <a href="https://arxiv.org/abs/1907.02893">correlation-versus-causation dilemma</a>.

  </div>